 16. When the mysore pak is about to finish, the mixture will become very thick, with lot of pores or bubbles.
 No more adding ghee at this stage otherwise it will ooze out the excess.
 The mixture will leave the pan completely within few seconds.

-Setting the mixture
+Set the mixture

-Cool mysore pak completely and store in a air tight jar.
+Cool Mysore pak completely and store in a air tight jar.
 It keeps good for 10 days at room temperature.

 Related Recipes